 To put it another way: every soup purchase made by you and me — whether a humble, therapeutic broth, or the crazy-good Fire Roasted Tomato, Bacon, Lettuce, and Blue Cheese (my personal favorite) — means someone in need will have a hearty, nourishing meal coming to them.

 As if soup didn’t already make you feel good, this positively warms the soul.
-(What is a social enterprise?
-Learn all about it.)

 Sales are precisely tracked, and at the turn of the week, DeYoung and her crew cook up large batches of soup for the next week’s donations.
 La Soupe has standing partnerships with local agencies, such as Inner City Youth Opportunities, Our Daily Bread, the Drop Inn Center, CAIN Ministries, and St. Peter Claver, along with a slew of special projects, including a recent event at the Ronald McDonald House.

 Just six months since opening, her outreach is most impressive: La Soupe donated 55 gallons in October alone, translating to meals for over 550 people.

 Those are numbers every soup-lovin’ citizen can get behind.

 The idea for La Soupe had been growing for years.
 Despite the success DeYoung enjoyed in catering, she was ready for something new, and that one thought persisted.
 “Wouldn’t it be nice to cook for the people who just need to eat?”
 DeYoung said, explaining her philanthropic vision.
 “If someone took the care to cook for people who just need good, solid food, and it’s fresh and nutritious and it’s real, would they, you know, just feel even better that somebody cares about them?”

 The sentiment has struck a resounding chord in the community.